erszcz/msc-thesis/dfly-multiboot.md

 # Conclusions and Future Work

-Implementation of two significant pieces of code was carried out as part of\ this\ project:
+Two significant pieces of code were implemented out as part of\ this\ project:

 - a GRUB module for reading `disklabel64` partition tables, which is merged into GRUB mainline,

-- support for booting the x86 variant of DragonFly BSD by GRUB, which does not interfere with the previously existent boot path.
+- support for booting the x86 variant of DragonFly BSD by GRUB, which does not interfere with the existing boot path.

 Implementation of the Multiboot Specification in DragonFly BSD, described herein, was done for the x86 platform.